camunda/camunda-docs-static/get-started/content/quick-start/decision-automation.md

 Save your changes and deploy the updated process using the `Deploy` Button in the Camunda Modeler.

 # Create a DMN table using the Camunda Modeler
-Create a new DMN table by clicking *File > New File > DMN Table*.
+First, create a new DMN diagram by clicking *File > New File > DMN Diagram*.
+{{< img src="../img/modeler-new-dmn-diagram.png" >}}

+Now the newly created diagram will already have a decision element added to it.
+Select it by clicking it and then give it a name of *Approve Payment* and an ID of `approve-payment` (the decision ID must match the the `Decision Ref` in your BPMN process).
+{{< img src="../img/modeler-new-dmn-diagram-properties.png" >}}

+Next, create a new DMN table by clicking the table button.
 {{< img src="../img/modeler-new-dmn-table.png" >}}

 # Specify the DMN table
-First, give the DMN table the name Approve Payment and the ID approve-payment.
-The DMN table ID must match the `Decision Ref` in your BPMN process.
-{{< img src="../img/modeler-dmn1.png" >}}

-Next, specify the input expressions for the DMN table.
+First, specify the input expressions for the DMN table.
 In this example, we'll decide whether a payment is approved based on the item name.
 Your rules can also make use of the FEEL Expression Language, JUEL or Script.
 If you like, you can [read more about Expressions in the DMN Engine](/manual/latest/user-guide/dmn-engine/expressions-and-scripts/).

-For the input column, use `item` as the *Input Expression* and `Item` as the *Input Label*:
+For the input column, use  `Item` as the *Input Label* and `item` as the *Input Expression*:
 {{< img src="../img/modeler-dmn2.png" >}}

 Next, set up the output column.
-Use `approved` as the *Output Name* and `Approved` as the *Output Label* for the output column "Approved":
+Use `Approved` as the *Output Label* and `approved` as the *Output Name* for the output column "Approved":
 {{< img src="../img/modeler-dmn3.png" >}}

 Let's create some rules by clicking on the plus icon on the left side of the DMN table.
 We should also change the Output Column to the Data Type `boolean`: